Even with the scoop, a conventional air filter for the Olds isn't in the cards due to limi

 The body is freaking amazing," JF observed.
 "It's built like an aircraft; the aluminum panels are [countersunk] and screwed or riveted to the steel.
 Some are bent over the steel.
 The doors are basically steel boxes that the aluminum skin is wrapped around.
 The quarter panels are aluminum skin that is screwed to the steel structure-the door opening.
 It's nothing we could take apart.
 It's like the panels were run through the English wheel, screwed in place, and then stitch-welded together.
 The hood is made of maybe 16 pieces of aluminum-seamless, gas-welded aluminum."

-Part of the car's restyle included a hood spear bordered by aluminum trim and a name, the Astra Coupe.
-Due to computer controlled machinery we take such details for granted nowadays, but the level of precision, sophistication, and detail is incredible even by today's standards.
+Part of the car's restyle included a hood spear bordered by aluminum trim and a name, the

 The things that made the Astra the masterpiece it is were intact, but components like the lacy steel floor panels required outright replacement.
 The aluminum skin was largely straight, but the passenger door had suffered a hard hit at one point in its life.
 Neglect, not wear, required that JF strip, repair, and refinish every part of the car.
 While obsolescence required JF to make some concessions (urethane paint mixed to resemble the car's last paint job in lieu of lacquer to reflect Jay's darker blue, for example), he said he tried to remain as faithful to the car's original construction as possible.

 Most remarkably, the timeline to finish the car to a level of detail probably higher than it ever enjoyed was a mind-boggling 10 months.
 As though inspired by fate, his goal was the West Coast Customs' annual (and last) event in Paso Robles, California-the location where it crossed paths with its own history.